 Say you’ve got a ton of leads coming in and you need to respond quickly with intro calls and demos.
 Round Robin automatically connects prospects with your next available sales rep. You can even weight each sales rep, so you can route more calls to your staffers who have the most room in their portfolios.
 This is also a great tool for connecting existing customers with your support team.

-Workflows streamlines communications across the meeting lifecycle.
-Examples of things you can automate in workflows:
+Workflows streamline communications across the meeting lifecycle.
+Examples of tasks you can automate in workflows:

 Email reminders containing pre-call questionnaires